opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 The value reported as `"took": 1787` indicates a latency of 1787ms.
 We can always use this feature to analyze the impact of different aggregations and metrics configurations on the query runtime.
-This can be very helpful on complicated visualizations.
+This can be very helpful for complicated visualizations.

 One of the main benefits of the standard visualizations is, that they allow to create global filters.
 In our table, the first column allows filtering on a specific namespace (plus symbol) or excluding it (minus symbol).